tnschmidt/wp-update-bash/README.md

 # wp-update-bash
-A bash script to manually update your WordPress to the latest version.
+Bash scripts to manually update your WordPress and WordPress plugins to the latest version.

 # Usage
 wp-update.sh and wp-update-plugin.sh should be placed in the user home directory next to the public_html.
 Then simply run as any bash script.